gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 After you run `sudo gitlab-ctl reconfigure`, your GitLab Mattermost should now be reachable at `http://mattermost.example.com` and authorized to connect to GitLab.
 Authorising Mattermost with GitLab will allow users to use GitLab as SSO provider.

-Omnibus-gitlab package will attempt to automatically authorise GitLab Mattermost with GitLab if applications are running on the same server.
+Omnibus GitLab package will attempt to automatically authorise GitLab Mattermost with GitLab if applications are running on the same server.
 This is because automatic authorisation requires access to GitLab database.
 If GitLab database is not available you will need to manually authorise GitLab Mattermost for access to GitLab.